Halsketten Herstellung – einzelne Prozesse & Materialkunde

 From material selection to the finished pendant – this is how necklaces are created step by step.

-• Silver (925) : High-quality, classic, can tarnish, but polishes well.
+• Silver (925): High-quality, classic, can tarnish but polishes well

-• Gemstones & Glass : For accents, symbolism and individual designs
+• Gemstones & Glass: For accents, symbolism, and individual designs

-Depending on the style – minimalist, gothic, elegant or playful – different materials are combined.
+Depending on the style – minimalist, gothic, elegant, or playful – different materials are combined.

 2. Design & Concept Phase

-During this phase the following will be determined:
+In this phase, the following are determined:

-• Length of chain
+• Length of the chain

 • Shape and size of the pendant

-• Surface texture (smooth, matte, hammered)
+• Surface structure (smooth, matte, hammered)

-• Color and finish
+• Coloration and finish

 The chain forms the supporting element of the piece of jewelry.